ABOUT BRENDA

 - International Association of Analytical Psychologists (IAAP)

-I am a training analyst with the OAJA Analyst Training Program and the Inter-Regional Society of Jungian Analysts, and am on the Executive of IRSJA as Treasurer.
+I am a senior training analyst with the Ontario Society of Jungian Analysts Training Program and the Inter-Regional Society of Jungian Analysts.
+I am on the Board of OAJA as VP, and am the immediate past-Treasurer of the IRSJA.

 PRESENTATIONS